pfsense/docs/source/packages/open-vm-tools-package.rst

 =====================

 This package installs VMware Tools for pfSense® software, using the `Open VM Tools`_ available from VMware.
 It is built using the `open-vm-tools-nox11 FreeBSD port`_.

 Usage
 -----

-Just install the package.
-There is no GUI for control, the services are automatically started at boot time.
+There is no web GUI, the services are automatically started at boot time.

 Verifying functionality
 -----------------------